apostrophecms-legacy/apostrophe-site/README.md

         // Run some middleware on the route that serves pages.
         // This is not global middleware, see the top-level middleware option
+        // Middleware functions may take an initial "site" argument
+        // in addition to req, res, next
         middleware: [ /* middleware, functions, galore */ ],

         // Custom page loader functions beyond those automatically